go-outside-labs/story-protocol-takehome/literature_review/README.md

 <br>

-#### Part IV: Running a Simple Linear Key RRgev Encryption Experiment with a Scaled Message
+#### Part IV: Running a Simple Linear Key Regev Encryption Experiment with a Scaled Message

 Continuing with Learning with Errors (LWE), we now lose information on the least significant bits by adding noise, *i.e.*, by scaling the message vector (before adding it to encryption) with: